Black Friday Sale is about to get Live!!

 Viridian is slightly toxic.

-Viridian's name comes from the Latin Viridis, meaning green.
-The process for manufacturing Viridian, or Transparent Oxide of Chromium, was patented by Guignet in Paris in 1859.
-However, it was discovered by Pannetier and Binet in 1838.
+Viridian's name comes from the Latin viridis, meaning green.
+Guignet patented the process for manufacturing Viridian, or Transparent Oxide of Chromium, in Paris in 1859.
+However, Pannetier and Binet discovered it in 1838.

 Viridian replaced Verdigris, which was reactive and unstable, and Emerald Green, which was a poisonous copper aceto-arsenite used as a rat poison in the sewers of Paris.